martinpharris/web3/_posts/2016-08-05-welcome-to-jekyll.md

 O365 and Azure consultancy for large enterprise environments.

-This website is currently under re-development, please head back soon for a new look.
+This website is currently under re-development, please head back soon for an updated look.